-Survey of education, teaching, and learning, including research methodology, with special emphasis on current issues in American education and society.
+Survey of education, teaching, and learning with special emphasis on current issues in American education and society.
 Includes a minimum of 15 hours field experience in a preschool through 12th grade environment.
 Three hours lecture.
 Three hours credit.

 EDUCATIONAL PSYCHOLOGY